strapi/documentation/docs/developer-docs/latest/development/backend-customization/policies.md

 `policyContext` is a wrapper arround the [controller](/developer-docs/latest/development/backend-customization/controllers.md) context.
 It adds some logic that can be useful to implement a policy for both REST and GraphQL.

 <br/>
-Policies can declare a `config` object to inject some custom configuration.
+Policies can be configured using a `config` object.

 ## Usage